Beilis affair: Public reaction

 Public tension peaked on November 10, 1913, the final day of the trial.
-Members of the monarchist organization "Double-Headed Eagle" held a memorial service for Andrey Yushchinsky in Saint Sophia Cathedral, located opposite the courthouse.
+Members of the monarchist organization "Double-Headed Eagle" held a memorial service for Yushchinskyi in Saint Sophia Cathedral, located opposite the courthouse.
 There were fears of an impending pogrom.
-The authorities took extraordinary security measures, with police posting guards throughout Kyiv.
+The authorities took extraordinary security measures, with police posting guards throughout Kiev.
 The acquittal verdict dispelled all fears and concerns.